-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

 The Asia Swing allowed four players to cross milestones on the PGA Tour’s career money list.

-It starts with Tiger Woods, whose victory in the ZoZo Championship in Japan pushed him over $120 million.
-That comes out to an average of $95,603 for every round he has played as a pro.
+It starts with Tiger Woods, whose victory in the Zozo Championship in Japan pushed him over US$120-million.
+That comes out to an average of US$95,603 for every round he has played as a pro.

-Rory McIlroy won the HSBC Champions in China to become the 10th player to surpass the $50 million mark.
-Sergio Garcia became the ninth player to top $50 million, but only because he finished the final round before McIlroy.
+Rory McIlroy won the HSBC Champions in China to become the 10th player to surpass the US$50-million mark.
+Sergio Garcia became the ninth player to top US$50-million, but only because he finished the final round before McIlroy.

-Paul Casey with his tie for 17th in Japan became the 38th player to surpass $30 million in career earnings.
+Paul Casey with his tie for 17th in Japan became the 38th player to surpass US$30-million in career earnings.

-Jack Nicklaus, who played his final PGA Tour event at St. Andrews in the 2005 British Open, remains at $5.7 million.
+Jack Nicklaus, who played his final PGA Tour event at St. Andrews in the 2005 British Open, remains at US$5.7-million.

 XANDER’S ADVICE